evelynharthbrooke/Taliyah/README.md

 cargo run # (--release if you want to run the optimized variant)
 ```

 Congratulations!
-You have (hopefully) successfully installed and set up Ellie, and you can now add the bot to
+You have (hopefully) successfully installed and set up Taliyah, and you can now add the bot to
 any guild you'd like. (if you have the permission to of course)

 ### Licensing

-Ellie is licensed under the terms of the MIT License, a fairly unrestrictive license that gives you the power to do
+Taliyah is licensed under the terms of the MIT License, a fairly unrestrictive license that gives you the power to do
 mostly anything you want with this project, and is one of two licenses used by the Rust project itself alongside version
 2.0 of the Apache License, meaning that this software should be 100% compatible.
 The full contents of the MIT license are
 written in the `LICENSE` file, in the root project directory.
 Please read it in full to understand your full rights